 - Keep your fire under control to prevent flare-ups.
 To put out flare-ups, raise the grid that food is on and spread the coals out evenly or adjust the controls to lower the temperature.

-- If electrically-operated accessories are to be used (rotisseries, etc.), be sure they are properly grounded in accordance with local codes.
-Electrical cords should be placed away from walkways or anywhere people can trip over them..
+- If using an electrically-operated accessory (rotisseries, etc.), be sure to ground connectors per local codes.
+Keep electrical cords away from walkways, or anywhere people can trip over them.